jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 2 Project/README.md

 ![image](https://github.com/jackpaddock/Springboard-Data-Science-Boot-Camp/assets/129892021/b3d17552-bfc7-4ed8-ae47-e99260715287)
 ![image](https://github.com/jackpaddock/Springboard-Data-Science-Boot-Camp/assets/129892021/92c0cdba-913f-4af4-bca7-52f9a00eb0c9)

-We see that over time, the number of fires have declined while the total fire suppression cost and acres burnt have increased.
+We see that over time, the number of fires have declined while both the acres burnt and the total fire suppression cost have increased.
 This is a key finding for my clients and one that requires further investigation.

 ## 4. Modeling via Supervised Machine Learning